30 American Sayings That Leave Foreigners Totally Puzzled

 "Yeah, tell me about it..."

 If you grow up hearing certain expressions or phrases all the time, it can be easy to overlook how weird they actually are.
-That’s the case with a number of Americanisms—sayings we are so used to uttering that we forget they don’t actually make any sense or have been so removed from their original meanings that it takes a linguist to connect them.
+That’s the case with a number of Americanisms—American sayings we are so used to uttering that we forget they don’t actually make any sense or have been so removed from their original meanings that it takes a linguist to connect them.
 Often it can take an outsider to point out just how strange some American expressions are—a foreigner who can raise an eyebrow in confusion to the turn of phrase that many in the U.S. take for granted.
-Here are 30 of these sort of expressions that leave non-Americans scratching their heads.
+Here are 30 of these American phrases that leave non-Americans scratching their heads.
 And for actions that count as Americanisms, see the 30 American Activities That Are Bizarre to Foreigners.

 “Piece of cake.”